Video game monetization: Historical pricing of games

-The pricing of video games historically has not be set by any fixed price point though the markets will tend to average to a common price for a top-end game made by a first-party studio or a "triple-A" (AAA) developer, with games of lesser quality ("bargain-bin games"), or those made by smaller developers, such as indie games, sold under this point.
+The pricing of video games historically has not been set by any fixed price point though the markets will tend to average to a common price for a top-end game made by a first-party studio or a "triple-A" (AAA) developer, with games of lesser quality ("bargain-bin games"), or those made by smaller developers, such as indie games, sold under this point.
 Uncommonly, a game may ask for a higher price than the average but typically due to additional hardware or features sold.
 For example, Sega released Virtua Racing, originally an arcade game, for its Sega Genesis system by including the Virtua Processor used in the arcade machines within the cartridge itself, bringing the cartridge to a MSRP compared with the average for most Genesis games.

 Pricing of games is based on numerous factors beyond development costs.
 It includes publisher payments including their marketing fees, manufacturing and printing costs, licensing fees for consoles, distribution, and retailer cuts, as well as accounting for possible returned inventory.
 An estimate from The Los Angeles Times of the costs behind a game in 2010 showed that only of that price, approximately 45%, was based on the publishers' costs which included development costs.
 Some of these costs remain unchanged over time, but technology improvements can see factors like manufacturing and distribution costs drop due to new media types and distribution, while more advanced game features will require greater development and publisher budgets.